 The three essay questions are:

 - Name a social or environmental issue that you care about, and explain what makes it so important.
 What are some of the complexities that surround this issue?
 What should we do about it?

 - Thinking about your answer to question one, how might someone who views the issue differently attempt to solve the same problem?
 Where might you agree or disagree?
 Can both solutions work?

 - Briefly explain why you want to participate in the IBSC Student Forum.
 What would you expect and hope to gain from participating in this program?

 Taken together, questions one and two get at the heart of this year’s theme.
 These will start the thought process in applicants that we seek to cultivate during the IBSC Student Forum.

 Consult Application Process for student nomination and application details.
+Please note the Student Forum application process is now closed.
 For additional information, review: